 Some reports of dogs developing gastrointestinal upset or itchy skin after eating it.

 Real chicken is the first listed ingredient.
 Rice and other grains easier to digest than corn and wheat.
 Satisfying blend of hard and soft kibble, easier on dog's teeth.

 Some reports of insect larvae or meal worms inside unopened bags.
 Kibble size may be too large for smaller breeds.
-Gradual shift from other foods vital for dog's digestive system.

 A good diet is one of the keys to keeping your canine companion happy and healthy, but how do you select the best dog food?

 Even a trip to your local grocery store will reveal 10 or 20 different brands and formulas, and if you head to a dedicated pet store or look online, that number increases exponentially.

 If you're not entirely sure what you're looking for, picking the correct food for your furbaby can seem about as confusing as a lecture on quantum physics (assuming you're not a quantum physicist).

 If you need help, you're in the right place!
 Here at BestReviews, we've done extensive research so you don't have to.

 This fair and thorough review will tell you everything you need to know about how to pick out a good food that will suit your dog's individual requirements.
 We don’t accept manufacturer samples, so you can be confident our analysis is unbiased.

 Ready to buy right away?
 If you already know what you need but just want some brand recommendations, check out the product list above for our top picks.